-Yingjie Hu is an Assistant Professor in the Department of Geography at the University at Buffalo (UB) and the National Center for Geographic Information and Analysis (NCGIA).
+Yingjie Hu is an Assistant Professor in the Department of Geography at the University at Buffalo (UB).
+He is also an affiliated faculty with the UB AI and Data Science Institute.
 His major research area is in GIScience and more specifically GeoAI.
 He holds a PhD from the Department of Geography at UC Santa Barbara.
 He received his MS and BS degrees from East China Normal University.
 He is the author of over 50 peer-reviewed articles in top international journals and conferences.
 He and his work received awards at international, national, and university levels, including Waldo-Tobler Young Researcher Award, GIScience 2018 Best Full Paper Award, Jack and Laura Dangermond GIS Graduate Fellow Award, Doctoral Scholarship from the Cartography and Geographic Information Society, National Award for Outstanding Chinese PhD Students Studying Abroad, AAG International Geographic Information Fund Award, and UCSB Geography Excellence in Research Award.
-His research was also covered by major media such as Reuters and VOA News.
+His research was also covered by major media such as CNN, NPR, Reuters, and VOA News.
 He is passionate about doing GIScience research, training the next generation’s GIS leaders, and serving the GIS community.

 Tev’ye Davis is a master student in the Department of Geography, University at Buffalo.
 He obtained his B.S. in Urban and Reginal Planning from the University of Technology, Jamaica.
 His research interest are remote sensing, artificial intelligence in GIS and urban planning, with a particular focus how we can extract meaningful geospatial data from the public to make better decisions.